Your CV and cover letter are the employer's first impression of you and need to provide evidence that you have the qualities to do the job well.

 In some instances a job advert may specify that applicants use the European or Europass CV format.
 This standard format CV has been developed as part of the Europass European initiative, to help people make their skills and qualifications clearly and easily understood in Europe, thus facilitating the mobility of both learners and workers.
 Complete your own Europass CV and view sample CVs.

-However the Europass CV is not in common use in all countries, therefore, where not particularly specified students should also check sample CV formats for that particular country available on relevant country files in the Careers Information Room, on the Prospects website and at Going Global.
+However the Europass CV is not in common use in all countries, therefore, where not particularly specified students should also check sample CV formats for that particular country available on relevant country files in the Careers Information Room, at Going Global, and at Work Abroad Country Profiles and Prospects.

 Be aware of the likelihood of scanning software being used and ensure you have key words indicating specific skills and qualifications.